-Applications now available for the 6th Annual Connecting Campuses with Communities: Service Learning Institute and Research Academy
+Application deadline for 6th Annual Connecting Campuses with Communities: Service Learning Institute and Research Academy is April 4, 2014

 Connecting Campuses with Communities is a capacity building program for faculty and staff that is co-sponsored by Indiana Campus Compact and the IUPUI Center for Service and Learning.
 In the past, over 250 engaged scholars from more than 100 institutions and five countries have attended this annual event to enhance their service-learning teaching and community-based research.

 To stay informed about professional development events and grant opportunities, download the 2013-2014 Indiana Campus Compact calendar or use the online calendar to search by year, month, or constituent group.